New Stunt Driving and Speeding Regulations in Ontario

 What changed?

-• In July, the threshold for stunt driving was lowered.
-Drivers caught speeding in excess of 40 kilometres per hour in a speed zone of 80 kilometres per hour or less can be charged.
-This was reduced from 50 kilometres on roads with speed limits of 80 kilometres per hour or less.
+- In July, the threshold for stunt driving was lowered.
+Drivers caught speeding in excess of 40 kilometres per hour in a speed zone of less than 80 kilometres per hour can be charged.
+This was reduced from 50 kilometres on roads with speed limits less than 80 kilometres per hour.

 Stunt Driving in Ontario